 Think about what school might have been like for your parents or grown-up whānau.

-- What things are still similar and what things have changed?
+- What things are similar?
+And what things have changed?

-- How do you think your whānau members’ own experiences of school might impact the way they feel about you being at school?
+- How might your whānau members’ experiences of school impact the way they feel about you being at school?

 - What might your whānau hope you get out of your school days?
 (Sometimes we don’t really know, and sometimes it’s all they talk about!)